BanditTech/WingmanReloaded/install/CustomLootFilter.md

 Assign the number of required OR matches, then check the OR box on all the affixes which you would like to become conditional on that count.

+> I would suggest using the script's Item Info hotkey to learn which Properties and Affixes to look for on the item.

+> It is also possible to parse items from the clipboard as well, which you can get from trade websites.
+Simply copy the item clipboard contents, then press the item info hotkey while NOT hovering over any item.
+You should now see a readout of the parse from the item you copied.

 ### Getting Started
 These examples will show both basic functionality as well as advanced usage of the CLF.
 Follow along with the descriptive text to learn more about how to use the CLF basic functionality.

 > Import these examples to the CLF to use, and then edit them for your own personal taste.
-> I would suggest using the Item Info hotkey to learn which Properties and Affixes to look for.
 > The CLF will always match with the first filter that is considered true, so order can be important.
 (Currently requires manually re-ordering in the file, not recommended)

 > Here we have a simple filter which is two conditions: ChaosValue is AT LEAST 4, and RarityCurrency is NOT true